 Prof Robert Adam

-Professor Robert Adam has practised architecture for 45 years and has an international reputation as one of the leading exponents of contextual urbanism and modern traditional design.
+Professor Robert Adam has practiced architecture for 45 years and has an international reputation as one of the leading exponents of contextual urbanism and modern traditional design.
 In 1992 he founded ADAM Architecture, now the largest architecture practice specialising in traditional design in Europe.
 He has written six books, including a textbook on classical architecture and an analysis of how globalisation has affected world architecture, and is a regular contributor of papers, articles and chapters to books, journals and newspapers.
 He has won numerous prizes including the prestigious Richard H. Driehaus Prize, for “the highest ideals of traditional and classical architecture in contemporary society”.
 Adam holds a bachelors degree from the University of Westminster and a doctorate from Oxford Brookes University.

 Course aims